 It is important to know what evidence to gather and how to use it to protect your rights.

 Contact a Lawyer After a Car Accident With an Older Driver

 We don’t want you to deal directly with the older driver who caused the accident.
 This could be stressful and scary for the older driver and frustrating and uncomfortable for you.
-Instead, we encourage you to contact our experienced car accident lawyers today.
+Instead, we encourage you to contact our experienced car accident lawyers in Louisville, today.
 If we represent you in a car crash case, we will handle all communications with the driver, his representative, or his insurer on your behalf.
 We will work hard to negotiate a fair settlement for your car crash injuries and if that proves impossible, we will zealously advocate for your full recovery in court.